 Using a data-driven approach is an excellent way to analyze where the primary time-wasting sources are coming from and how to remedy them.

 When gauging employee engagement, employers will generally use a survey.
 Questionnaires have been an accepted standard of measuring data since about 1838.
 But since 2015, the use of surveys has quickly decreased.
 In its place is the use of employee monitoring data, which is projected to be used by roughly 80% of companies by 2020 according to a recent Gartner report.

 Ideally, you would use a source of unbiased data to measure something like employee engagement.
 Luckily, using user behavior analytics software can help answer questions.
 Keeping track of measures such as time on productive websites and apps can be an unbiased way to tell whether or not an employee is engaged.
 A Deloitte Insights report found that 79% of businesses have retention and engagement problems.
 Finding ways to increase engagement can increase retention and in turn increase profitability.

 Utilizing these metrics to help employees improve day-to-day is an excellent tool to keep users motivated.
-Gamifying engagement is an effective way of boosting productivity.
+Gamifying engagement is an effective way of boosting team productivity.
 Using measures like the ones mentioned above, an administrator can reward top employees and provide incentives to encourage others.

 With all of the data user behavior analytics programs collect, an employer can find trends in when employees are most productive and use this information to A/B test scheduling changes, adjust software tools, or re-distribute roles and responsibilities to streamline processes.

 Utilizing User Behavior Analytics Software

 User behavior analytics software is a versatile tool that many successful companies are taking advantage of for a variety of needs.
 These programs can become a crucial part of any company’s BI stack, helping with anything ranging from securing an organization’s data to increase employee productivity and morale.